opallch/argument_relation_detection/README.md

 - The size of the document embedding vector, n, can be defined in `instances/merged_instances.csv` (50 was our choice).
 - `original_index_in_corpus` is saved for retrieving the raw text from the corpus.

+## Classification
+In `classify.py` three models are set up and trained on the corpus.
+The parameters of test size, cross validation fold size and iterations can be modified.
+Furthermore, a DummyClassifier using four different strategies is set up.
+The models LearningCurves and the ConfusionMatrixes are plotted.
+All the results are stored in the `results` folder.